Major Depressive Disorder Treatment

 Treatment for depression can be vital for an individual to find recovery.
 Typically depression is treated with therapy as well as medication if needed and appropriate.

-At SoCal Mental Health we offer several different types of therapy to best help with your depression symptoms:
+Treatment centers offer several different types of therapy to best help with your depression symptoms:

 • Psychotherapy – Otherwise known as talk therapy, is used on an individual and group basis to help reduce and treat the root causes of your depression.